Xtrah/IT1901/logger/README.md

 ## Structure and Maven build

-The project includes tests for all code, with at least 80% coverage across the board.
+The project includes tests for all modules, striving for at least 80% coverage across the board.

-The project is configured as a modularized Maven project, where `core` handles domain logic and serializing, `fxui` handles the user interaction, and `rest` handles persistence and API.
+The project is configured as a modularized Maven project, where `core` handles domain logic and serializing/local storage, `fxui` handles the user interaction, and `rest` handles remote storage, including a server and API endpoints.

 Our Maven-build requires at least Java version 14, and JavaFX version 11.